isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     draw_rect(p.x, p.y, 10, 20); // what units are 10 and 20 in?

 It is clear that the caller is describing a rect, but it is unclear what parts they relate to.
-Also, an `int` can carry values of many units, so we must guess about their meaning.
+Also, an `int` can carry values of many units, so we must guess their meaning.

 Comments and parameter names can help, but we could be explicit: